klc3rd/SupportApp/README.md

 ## Summary

 This application is a basic tech support ticketing system.
 Anyone can submit support tickets.
 Users that are admins or technicians can take over the ticket to respond to these tickets.
 Admins and technicians can also close out tickets.
-Closed tickets can still be reopened.
+Closed tickets can still be reopened, either by the ticket creator or a admin/technician.

 ## Usage